olimpiada-informatica/vm-proctoring/README.md

 # Installation

 1. Install vm-proctor in a server while following instructions from vm-proctor/README.md
-2. Install vm-contestant in a VM while following instructions from vm-contestant/README.md
+2. Install vm-contestant in a VM (tested with VirtualBox, VMWare, Boxes and UTM) while following instructions from vm-contestant/README.md